HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 - **Other API's**: Uses ipapi to get the users initial location, uses heroku to allow user to get places near them eithout using a external api file or dealing with CORS issues.
 - **Flask**: A python web framework that allows for the creation of backend APIs, used for processing user prompts and location data.
 - **ChatGPT’s LLM (Large Language Model)**: A powerful AI language model by OpenAI used to process and generate human-like responses to user input, providing personalized recommendations.
+- **Spring Boot**: A Java-based framework used to build the back-end API, manage user data.
-- **SQL**: A standardized programming language used to manage and manipulate relational databases, employed here to store user data and interactions in the Spring Boot backend.
+- **SQL**: used to manage and manipulate user data from the Sprig App.
 - **Postman**: A tool for testing and interacting with APIs, ensuring the functionality of the Spring Boot backend through the creation and execution of requests.
-- **Firebase**: A platform for building mobile and web applications, used here to store user preferences and favorites in a real-time NoSQL database.
-- **Spring Boot**: A Java-based framework used to build the back-end API, manage user data, and handle server-side logic in the Mood Atlas app.

 ## Project Structure
 -**Not including the default Next.js files/ untouched files**